VertiGIS Appoints Greg Brazeau as its Leader in the USA and Chooses Denver for New US Utilities Headquarters

 New hub in the United States’ geospatial capital enables VertiGIS to streamline the deployment of its VertiGIS Networks solution for utilities.

-London, UK.
-16th April 2025 – VertiGIS, a leading global provider of spatial asset management solutions, has opened its new United States utilities headquarters in Denver, Colorado, merging VertiGIS’ existing US-based utilities, sales and marketing, presales, and support teams into one entity.
+Denver, US.
+April 16th, 2025 – VertiGIS, a leading global provider of spatial asset management solutions, has opened its new United States utilities headquarters in Denver, Colorado, merging VertiGIS’ existing US-based utilities, sales and marketing, presales, and support teams into one entity.

 Unrivalled Experience in New Leadership Structure